pratik-hanmante/GreenGenie/README.md

 ---

-Built with ❤️ for farmers worldwide, following Chris Blakely's microservices patterns
+Built with ❤️ for farmers worldwid